-Predetermination

-We suggest that you send us an estimate, before the work is done, for any major treatment or any procedure that will cost more than \$300.
-You should send us a completed dental claim form that shows the treatment that the dentist is planning and the cost.
+Predetermination We suggest that you send us an estimate, before the work is done, for any major treatment or any procedure that will cost more than \$300.
+You should send us a

+Dental Care - Contract No. 23541 completed dental claim form that shows the treatment that the dentist is planning and the cost.
 Both you and the dentist will have to complete parts of the claim form.
 We will tell you how much of the planned treatment is covered.
 This way you will know how much of the cost you will be responsible for before the work is done.

-Preventative dental procedures

-Your dental benefits include the following procedures used to help prevent dental problems.
+Preventative dental Your dental benefits include the following procedures used to help prevent procedures dental problems.
 They are procedures that a dentist performs regularly to help maintain good dental health.

-We will pay 80% of the eligible expenses for these procedures.
+We will pay 85% of the eligible expenses for these procedures.

-Oral examinations

 1 complex examination every 24 months.

-1 recall examination every 5 months, up to a maximum of 2 examinations per benefit year.
+Oral examinations 1 recall examination every 5 months, up to a maximum of 2 examinations per benefit year.
 Emergency or specific examinations.

-X-ravs

 1 complete series of x-rays or 1 panorex every 24 months.

-1 set of bitewing x-rays every 5 months, up to a maximum of 2 sets per benefit year.
+X-rays 1 set of bitewing x-rays every 5 months, up to a maximum of 2 sets per benefit year.
 X-rays to diagnose a symptom or examine progress of a particular course of treatment.

-Other services

-Required consultations between two dentists.
+Other services Required consultations between two dentists.
 Polishing (cleaning of teeth) and topical fluoride treatment once every 5 months, up to a maximum of 2 per benefit year.
 Emergency or palliative services.
 Diagnostic tests and laboratory examinations.
 Removal of impacted teeth and related anaesthesia.
 Provision of space maintainers for missing primary teeth.
 Pit and fissure sealants.
 Only children under 16 are covered for this treatment.
 Oral hygiene instruction, once per lifetime.

-Basic dental procedures

-Your dental benefits include the following procedures used to treat basic dental problems.

-We will pay 80% of the eligible expenses for these procedures.
+Basic dental Your dental benefits include the following procedures used to treat basic dental procedures problems.
+We will pay 85% of the eligible expenses for these procedures.
 Fillings Amalgam, composite, acrylic or equivalent.
 Extraction of teeth Removal of teeth, except removal of impacted teeth (Preventative dental procedures).
 Basic restorations Prefabricated metal restorations and repairs to prefabricated metal restorations, other than in conjunction with the placement of permanent crowns tissue.

-Endodontics Root canal therapy and root canal fillings, and treatment of disease of the pulp
+Root canal therapy and root canal fillings, and treatment of disease of the pulp